RootKit-Org/AI-Aimbot/README.md

 4. To install `PyTorch` go to this website, https://pytorch.org/get-started/locally/, and Select the stable build, your OS, Pip, Python and CUDA 11.3.
 Then select the text that is generated and run that command.

-5. To install `detectron2` go to this website, https://detectron2.readthedocs.io/en/latest/tutorials/install.html and follow the instructions.
-They don't officially support Windows but it will work on Windows.
+5. To install `detectron2` go to this website, https://detectron2.readthedocs.io/en/latest/tutorials/install.html and follow the instructions. **They don't officially support Windows but it will work on Windows**.
+You will either need to install it on the WSL or you will need the underlying compiler.

 6. Copy and past the commands below into your terminal.
 This will install the Open Source packages needed to run the program.
 ```